 The Magic are now set up with a roster of 8 players under the age of 25, and in 2 years time will have 10 men under contract for just $22mil.
 You can make that $14mil because I doubt they pick up the $8mil team option on Jameer Nelson.

 If Hennigan decides to go the free agent route to add a star player he will have the potential option of adding that superstar point guard when Kyrie Irving, Ricky Rubio, Greivis Vasquez and John Wall will be POTENTIAL free agents.
 Maybe they decide to go out and sign Paul George, Klay Thompson or Evan Turner.
-Or maybe, just maybe, they decide that none of the PFs have worked out next to Vucevic and they want to add Kenneeth Faried, Anthony Davis or Derrick Favors to the mix.
-Does he dare add DeMarcus Cousins, Greg Monroe, Andre Drummond or Enes Kanter to play next to Nicola?
+Or maybe, just maybe, they decide that none of the PFs have worked out next to Vucevic and they want to add Kenneth Faried, Anthony Davis or Derrick Favors to the mix.
+Does he dare add DeMarcus Cousins, Greg Monroe, Andre Drummond or Enes Kanter to play next to Nikola?

 Again, these are all POTENTIAL free agents but Orlando Magic fans have A LOT to look forward too in the near future and they should all be so grateful to have Rob Hennigan as their GM.
 Can't wait to see what he does with his first draft pick this spring!